 Sadly, most of us don’t.
 We forget that one article that we wanted to read or lose the eBook we downloaded to our computer (of course that is more about file management).
 Or perhaps we just don’t have a tool to easily take care of all the information, despite our efforts to be organized.
 Thankfully, Calibre takes care of all of those problems and more.

 First off, there is an abundant amount of articles about Calibre on MakeUseOf.
-This is because the entire eBook manager cannot be contained in one article – there’s so much it can do and so much to cover that it literally needed its own guide on MakeUseOf.
+This is because the entire eBook manager cannot be contained in one article – there’s so much it can do and so much to cover.
 Simon wrote an excellent article regarding the first initial steps of using Calibre from creating and managing your library using Metadata to converting different eBook formats.
 That’s one thing I want to briefly say – Calibre supports pretty much every eBook format imaginable.

 We all know that Calibre is a great program for all platforms, but maybe you don’t know that you can throw it on a flash drive and bring your library with you – brilliant.
 What’s even more brilliant is using it along with PortableApps, which if you don’t know what that is, I highly recommend you check it out.